ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _The Cecil Whig._](https://chroniclingamerica.loc.gov/lccn/sn83016348/1869-05-15/ed-1/seq-1)

 #### 1869-05-15 &middot; Elkton, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ssed
+&quot;through Annapolis on its way from the
+north just previous to the battle of York­
+town, and the tent of the two Generals is I
+said to have been pitched under this old
+t roc.
+A Literary Curiosity.
 The following remarkable little poem is
 a contribution to the San Francisco Times
 from the pen of Mrs. H. A. Deming.
 The